 From the crater we will hike to Chico Volcano, with its puffing fumaroles and striking lava formations which are examples of the dramatic geological events that have forged the Galapagos Islands over millennia.
 In the late afternoon, we will return to Puerto Villamil for a last chance to enjoy its exotic white sand beaches.

-Day 7: Hiking in the Santa Cruz Highlands
+Day 5: Hiking in the Santa Cruz Highlands (B,L,D)

 After breakfast, we take a fast boat from Isabela to Santa Cruz Island.
 Upon arrival, you will be taken to the El Chato Reserve in the Santa Cruz Highlands.
 This is an important habitat for the Galapagos tortoise.
 As we explore this area, we'll also come across pintail ducks, egrets, flycatchers, finches and frigate birds, bathing in fresh water lakes.
 We will also visit lava caves and tunnels created by hot flowing lava.

 You will then continue to Los Gemelos: two volcanic craters near the top of the Island.
 Here you can walk amongst tropical scalesia forest which is covered with epiphytes and ferns.
 If you are lucky you will be able to see the short-eared owl - one of the two types of owls that live in the Islands.
 We return to Puerto Ayora in the afternoon.
-The evening is free to dine at any of the good selection of Island restaurants, or the excellent open air food market four blocks back from the quayside.
+This evening we will dine at one of the island restaurants, or the excellent open air food market four blocks back from the quayside.

-Day 8: Sea Kayaking at Santa Cruz Island & Hike to Tortuga Bay
+Day 6: Sea Kayaking at Santa Cruz Island & Hike to Tortuga Bay (B,L,D)

 In the morning we will pick up sea kayaks and head around Divine Bay and Punta Estrada, paddling through several lava channels with their calm, turquoise waters.
 Within the channels, white tipped sharks and rays patrol beneath the waves, while colonies of blue footed-boobies, tropic birds, herons and marine iguanas perch along the jagged cliffs.